abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

 - **Adjacency List** (most common) ✅
   - Here:
-    - we use `hash-table` to store the edges with the vertex as the key and the edges as the value array
+    - we use `hash-table` to store the edges with the vertex as the key and the edges as the value array -> `neighbors`
       ![graphs-adjacency-list](./img/graphs-adjacency-list.png)
-    - Or we can use `array` to store the edges with the vertex as the index and the edges as the value array
+    - Or we can use `array` to store the edges with the vertex as the index and the edges as the value array -> `neighbors`
-      - this is more space-efficient than using `hash-table` as we don't have to store the keys as the `indices` are the keys
+      - this is **more space-efficient** than using `hash-table` as we don't have to store the keys as the `indices` are the keys
         ![graphs-adjacency-list](./img/graphs-adjacency-list-1.png)
   - Here it's more space-efficient, as it's `O(n + e)` space complexity.
 This is because we only have to store the values for the edges that actually exist in an array for each node
   - it's the most used, as most data in real-world tends to lend itself to sparser and/or larger graphs